Precision Bounds on Continuous-Variable State Tomography using Classical Shadows: Numerical and Experimental tests

 \subsection{Single mode simulations}

 To analyze the applicability of our theoretical guarantees, we construct estimators of density matrices of certain target states using homodyne and PNR shadows.
+The measurement bases in all cases were generated using uniform pseudorandom number generators.
 We then analyze how close they are to the target states.
-Figure~\ref{fig:combined}(a) shows how a reconstructed cat state with mean-photon number $10$ compares to the original density matrix elements for both homodyne and PNR tomography.
+Figure~\ref{fig:combined}(a) shows how a reconstructed CSS state with mean-photon number $10$ compares to the original density matrix elements for both homodyne and PNR tomography.
 A comparison in terms of the Wigner function is shown in Fig.~\ref{fig:combined}(b).
 To achieve equally accurate shadows such that $\|\N{\sigma_T}-\N{\rho}\|_\infty=0.1$, we had to use $5\times10^4$ and $10^6$ samples for homodyne and PNR, respectively.

 Of primary interest in the classical shadow formalism is the number of samples required to achieve a given target precision with high-probability.

-Through numerical simulations, we determined what the probability $\delta$ is for a shadow of size $T$ to have a distance (infinity norm) greater than a fixed error, say $\epsilon_0$, from the original state.
-On repeating this multiple times with different shadow sizes, we observed that for a fixed error in distance, $T \propto \log 1/\delta$.
-With this knowledge we can estimate the size of a shadow required to achieve an error less than $\epsilon_0$ with a probability greater than some fixed $1-\delta_0$.
+\newv{This minimum shadow size for a given state $T$ was numerically obtained by repeating the estimation process for several shadow sizes and identifying the one which results in a precision $\epsilon$, with a probability of at least $1-\delta$.
+We observed that if we are looking for a fixed error in norm (i.e. fixing $\epsilon$), increasing the shadow size decreases the probability with which this error occurs (i.e. $\delta$) as the estimation becomes more accurate.
+In fact, we observed that $T$ for a fixed $\epsilon$ is proportional to $\log{1/\delta}$ and this helped us narrow down our search for minimum shadow sizes corresponding to our chosen pair ($\epsilon$, $\delta$)=(0.1, 0.1).
+The scaling with the occupational number cutoff is then obtained by finding the minimum shadow size for different $N$, and the error bars indicate the statistical errors in estimating $T$ via this process.
+In Fig.~\ref{fig:combined}~(c)-(d), we plotted this observed minimum size for different states, for homodyne and PNR shadows respectively.} \\